csound/csound/frontends/nwjs/README.md

 In the `csound/frontends/nwjs` directory, execute `nw-gyp rebuild --target=0.12.3 --arch=x64` (or, --arch=x86, or whatever version of NW you have) to build `csound.node`.
 If the build messages end with `ok`, then the build succeeded.

+### Linux

+Building on Linux is the same as building on Windows, except that one installs build-essentials, nodejs and npm using apt-get.

 ## INSTALLING

+### Windows

 Currently, getting csound.node to run in a development environment is tricky.
 The easiest way is to run the csound/mingw64/find_csound_dependencies.py script, which copies all Csound targets and dependencies into the NW.js directory.
 Then set both OPCODE6DIR64 and NODE_PATH also to point to the NW.js directory.